-- Core Requirements: We recommend students take four years of English, three years of mathematics, three years of science, three years of social studies, and three years in a single foreign language in high school.
+- Core Requirements: We recommend high school students take four years of English, three years of mathematics, three years of science, three years of social studies, and three years in a single foreign language.

-- Residence Life: Do we really need to tell you again?
-Ambrose offers some of the best housing in the Midwest.
+- Residence Life: Ambrose offers some of the best housing in the Midwest.
 Period.
 Your son or daughter may want to check out our residence life page, or take a tour of campus.

 - Student Activities: With over 50 clubs and organizations to choose from, your son or daughter will have plenty to do.
 At Ambrose, boredom is an elective!

 - The Arts: Music, theatre and art are second-to-none on campus, and scholarships are offered for both majors and non-majors.